jsturtevant/jsturtevant.github.io/_posts/2014-10-02-ASPNET-Identity2.0-Custom-Database.markdown

 layout: post
 title:  "ASP.NET Identity 2.1 Custom Database"
 date:   2014-10-02
-categories: ASP.NET
+categories:
+  - asp.net
+  - csharp
 ---
 <p class="message">This is a two post series.
 You can read the second post at <a href="/posts/ASPNET-Identity-Custom-Database-and-OWIN">ASPNET Identity Custom Database and OWIN.</a>
 </p>

 I have to admit when I first took a deeper look at the [ASP.NET's Identity model](http://www.asp.net/identity) in version 2.1 I was a bit overwhelmed.
 I was looking for a way to authenticate a user against an existing database using Forms authentication to create an authentication cookie after verifying the user's credentials.
 Looking at the template ASP.NET Individual User Accounts I found that the ```SignInManager``` was responsible for creating the authentication cookie and so I started there.

 I found that the ```SignInManager``` constructor required a ```UserManager```  which in turned required an implementation of ```IUserStore```.
 And so I went in search of a way to implement my own UserStore by look at the Entity Framework  [User Store](http://msdn.microsoft.com/en-us/library/dn613259(v=vs.108).aspx).
 When I saw the number of interfaces Entity Frame works UserStore implemented I froze.
 Would I know what to implement and how?